 If the worst happens, it will not end your life!
 Often the worst-case scenario is an image that's unlikely to come true.

 What's the price of the status quo?
 Putting yourself out there can lead to incredible opportunities.

 What is the best-case scenario?

-Flip your thoughts, instead of thinking of the worst-case, visualise the best-case.
-The cost of doing nothing is often higher than the cost of facing your fear.
+Flip your thoughts instead of thinking of the worst case, and visualise the best case.
+The cost of doing nothing is often higher than facing your fear.